 - Learning Objectives

-Room and board during a clinical rotation, transportation to and from clinical sites, and any pre-clinical education requirements are the student’s responsibility to arrange and fund.
-Clinical education courses are not be arranged to accommodate these needs or the student’s individual challenges with providing them.
+Room and board while out on a clinical rotation, transportation to and from clinical sites, and any pre-clinical rotation requirements are the student's responsibility to arrange and fund.
+Clinical rotations will not be arranged to accommodate these needs or the student's individual challenges with providing them.
 While some facilities may be able to offer incentives or assistance to students, this cannot be expected.
 For a list of estimated expenses beyond tuition go to: http://www.adu.edu/academics/physical-therapy-program/financial-information.

 Clinical Site Selection

-All clinical education assignments will be made by the Director of Clinical Education (DCE) or their designee.
-Assignments cannot be made solely on the basis of the student’s family/marital status or personal preference/needs.
+All clinical rotation assignments will be made by the Director of Clinical Education (DCE) or their designee.
+Assignments cannot be made solely on the basis of the student's family/marital status or personal preference/needs.

-Clinical education experiences are arranged for each student approximately 6-12 months prior to the scheduled assignment.
-Once the arrangements are finalized, no changes will be allowed.
+Clinical rotations (clinical slots) are arranged for each student approximately 6-12 months prior to the scheduled assignment.
+Once the arrangements become finalized, they are considered the same as a firm contract and no changes will be allowed.
 If the assigned clinical site should become unable to provide the clinical experience, the DCE will obtain an alternate placement for the student.

 Information and related materials are subject to change.